Fear: Religion

+Statius in the Thebaid (Book 3, line 661) aired the irreverent suggestion that "fear first made gods in the world".

-From a theological perspective, the word fear encompasses more than simple fear.
-Robert B. Strimple says that fear includes the "... convergence of awe, reverence, adoration...".
-Some translations of the Bible, such as the New International Version, sometimes replace the word fear with reverence.
+From a Christian theological perspective, the word fear can encompass more than simple dread.
+Robert B. Strimple says that fear includes the "... convergence of awe, reverence, adoration, humility..".
+Some translations of the Bible, such as the New International Version, sometimes express the concept of fear with the word reverence.

-Fear in religion can be seen throughout the years, including in the Crusades.
-Pope Urban II allowed for Christian mercenary troops to be sent on a mission in order to recover the Holy Lands from the Muslims.
-The message was misinterpreted and as a result, innocent people were slaughtered.
-Although the Crusades were meant to stay between the Muslims and the Christians, the hate spread onto the Jewish culture.
-Jewish people who feared for their lives gave in to the forced conversion of Christianity because they believed this would secure their safety.
-Other Jewish people feared betraying their God by conceding to a conversion, and instead, secured their own fate, which was death.
+A similar phrase, "God-fearing", is sometimes used as a rough synonym for "pious".
+It is a standard translation for the Arabic word taqwa (تقوى; "forbearance, restraint") in Muslim contexts.
+In Judaism, "fear of God" describes obedience to Jewish law even when invisible to others.

 Manipulation

 Fear may be politically and culturally manipulated to persuade citizenry of ideas which would otherwise be widely rejected or dissuade citizenry from ideas which would otherwise be widely supported.
 In contexts of disasters, nation-states manage the fear not only to provide their citizens with an explanation about the event or blaming some minorities, but also to adjust their previous beliefs.

 Fear can alter how a person thinks or reacts to situations because fear has the power to inhibit one's rational way of thinking.
 As a result, people who do not experience fear, are able to use fear as a tool to manipulate others.
 People who are experiencing fear, seek preservation through safety and can be manipulated by a person who is there to provide that safety that is being sought after.
 "When we're afraid, a manipulator can talk us out of the truth we see right in front of us.
-Words become more real than reality" By this, a manipulator is able to use our fear to manipulate us out the truth and instead make us believe and trust in their truth.
+Words become more real than reality" By this, a manipulator can use our fear to manipulate us out the truth and instead make us believe and trust in their truth.
 Politicians are notorious for using fear to manipulate the people into supporting their policies.
+This strategy taps into primal human emotions, leveraging fear of the unknown, external threats, or perceived dangers to influence decision-making.